fransolerc/digimon-alife/README.md

 Every 5 cycles Agumon reflects on its recent thoughts and generates a higher-level conclusion.
 If fixation is detected (same target chosen repeatedly), exploration is forced to break the loop.

 Each Digimon is identified by a unique ID sent in the POST payload.
 The server maintains a separate agent instance and memory file per Digimon, making it straightforward to add new agents with different identities and lore.
 Lore is generated automatically from the Digimon database based on the agent ID.

+## Memory Architecture

+The agent maintains three distinct memory systems:

+- **Episodic memory**: recent thoughts in natural language, provides short-term context
+- **Spatial memory**: known object locations with coordinates and timestamps
+- **Associative memory**: structured nodes in subject-predicate-object format, split into events (concrete interactions) and thoughts (abstract reflections).
+Each node has a poignancy score and keywords for relevance-based retrieval.

 ## Motivation